His Majesty’s Lord-Lieutenant of Dorset – Angus Campbell Esq.

 Angus’ army career…

-Returning to the UK after his two year contract was complete, he applied to join the Army with a view to flying.
-Angus was commissioned into the Army as one of the first direct-entry Army Air Corps Pilots.
+Returning to the UK after his two year contract was complete, Angus applied to join the Army with a view to flying.
+He was commissioned into the Army as one of the first direct-entry Army Air Corps Pilots.

 He served in West Germany, United Nations Cyprus, Northern Ireland, Canada.
 Angus became Second-in-Command, 16 Flight Army Air Corps in Cyprus before retiring at the end of his Commission.
 He continued as a Territorial Army Pilot until 1982.